dgaydukov/how-to-become-lead-architect/design-and-architecture/articles/pass-by-value-vs-pass-by-reference.md

 In `C` we can pass primitives and objects as copies or as pointers.
 When we pass as copy, of course we can't change value outside function scope, cause we are working with local copy.
 But when we do pass as pointer, as long as we change pointer, all changes affect external variable.
-But once we reassign our pointer to new variable inside function scope, our pointer is no longer pointing to our external variable, so since now all changes to pointer affect
+But once we reassign our pointer to new variable inside function scope, our pointer is no longer pointing to our external variable, so since now all changes to pointer affect local variable.

 ```c
 #include <stdio.h>